 So to get back to the original quote that got me thinking in the first place (at this ungodly hour of the morning😜)… “be careful who you push away…sometimes they don’t come back”… I say “Goodbye to those who don’t come back and thank you for the lessons.
 Your time in my life is valued.
 All the best on the rest of your journey”.
 To those who do come back…”I welcome you with open arms.
 Thank you for giving me the space to grow and evolve.
 I look forward to sharing this new leg of our journey together with you.”

 Have you also found in that in hindsight some people just were just meant to be and that actually you have no regrets about letting them go at some point?
-Share your stories with me in the comments.
+I would love to hear about your experiences.

-If you enjoyed reading this post please help my blog grow by liking and sharing it.
+If you enjoyed reading this post please like and share it.
+Thank you for reading.